Are you ready? Are you ready?

 - Exactly What It Says on the Tin: And how.
 The show was about a . . . big comfy couch.
 The clock stretch rug was a rug shaped like a clock for doing stretches.

-- Hammerspace: Major Bedhead's bag in a couple episodes.
+- Hammerspace: Major Bedhead's bag in a couple episodes, and the couch in pretty much every episode.

 - Hypno Fool: In one episode, Molly refuses to take a nap.
 Loonette decides to try and hypnotize her, but ends up hypnotizing herself instead.